zyocum/text-alpha/README.md

 ---------------  ------
 ```

 The script can compute agreement between more than two annotators.
-In the following example, each annotator annotated a token with a different label:
+In the following example, each annotator annotated a token with a different part of speech tag:
 ```
 # compute alpha between just two annotators
-$ ./alpha.py sample-data/test-corpus-7/{a,b} | tabulate -s $'\t' -F '0.3'
+$ ./alpha.py sample-data/test-corpus-7/{a,b} -i postags | tabulate -s $'\t' -F '0.3'
 ---------------  -----
 NOUN             -0.41
 VERB             -0.41